TimUnderhay/ngx-panzoom/README.md

 It is built using Angular CLI 9.x, so it may or may not work with Angular versions earlier than this.
 Please excuse the 'ng2' moniker -- I could switch to 'ngx', but I honestly can't be bothered.
 It is only tested with the corresponding version of Angular.

 This library deliberately parts with certain received Angular wisdom of using only Angular-ish methods to accomplish things.
 We use native event listeners.
 We apply CSS transforms directly to the DOM.
-We even use a dash of jQuery.
 But as this library doesn't fit the traditional Angular model, as its purpose is only to alter a certain part of the DOM using CSS transforms, without adding, moving or changing anything else, it has no impact on an application's state (except if the app consumes `modelChanged` observables).
 By using this approach, it is hoped that compatibility and performance will be maximised.

-## Mobile Support -- Please Send PR's

-I am actively soliciting pull requests for mobile support.
-Read on.

-The library implements some basic support that may work with some mobile devices, though pinch-to-zoom still needs considerable work.
-As the application that this library was developed for was never intended for use with mobile devices, there are no plans to implement full mobile support.
-As long as this remains the case, I respecfully ask for no more issues concerning mobile support, please.
-I realise that this will limit adoption, but for an enterprising developer out there, I can't imagine that adding mobile support would be nearly as big of a challenge as it was to port the library to Angular from AngularJS!

 ## Demo